taggatron/bacteriamatcher/README.md

 3. Answer before the timer bar empties.
 4. Build streaks for multipliers; every 5 streak adds a life (up to 5).
 5. Game ends when lives reach zero.
+6. When the species example panel appears, choose the species/genus that matches the morphology.

 ## Tech Stack